StephenRoddy/stephenroddy.github.io/projects/ML_HCI/ML_HCI.md

 - [Signal to Noise Loops](https://stephenroddy.github.io/projects/s2nl/s2nl_project)
 - [Indices Online](https://stephenroddy.github.io/projects/indices/indices_audio)

-#### Phase 2 ML for Live Performance & Installation
+#### CV& ML techniques for Gestural Interaction in Live Music Performance & Installation

 The second phase of the project explored computer vision (CV) and ML techniques for gestural control of performance systems (UAVs: drones, and music/sound synthesis).
 My colleagues and I at the Department of Electrical and Electronic Engineering TCD, designed and built a gestural control interface that could be used to control the flight of a drone.
 The hardware required to communicate with the drone was designed and built by a colleague.
 I built the system gestural interface system HTML, Javascript, and Node.js and used the tone.js, p5.js, ml5.js libraries.
 This interface was integrated with a hardware setup in which an Arduino was used to control the RC device for the drone.
 The system allowed users to control the flight path of a drone through their hand movements.
 The users' hand movements are captured via camera/webcam and analysed using the ml5js [Posenet](https://medium.com/tensorflow/real-time-human-pose-estimation-in-the-browser-with-tensorflow-js-7dd0bc881cd5) implementation.
 These hand movements were also sonified, converting the user interactions into musical sounds (tone.js) and mapped to control the animation of the drone on a computer screen.
 The system was installed and opened to the members of the public during Trinity College Dublin's 2019 Open Day.
+While controlling the flight path of a drone through physical gesture feels novel and provides endless hours of entertainment, it is the application of the CV & ML techniques to the control of sound synthesis parameters that proved most fruitful in this project.

 <img src="images/Drone Project.gif?raw=true"/><br/>
 - [More on youtube](https://youtu.be/nK5spkN2TOA)

-##### Gestural Control of Sound Synthesis
-Phase 3 of this project is still ongoing.
-It aims to integrate work carried out in the first two phases of the project.
-I have adapted the gestural control system I designed during phase 2 to control the parameters of different sound synthesis routines.
-While phase 1 of the project was exploratory in nature and phase 2 was centred around developing a workable application, I have adopted a standard iterative development style in phase 3.
-This return to a structured HCI style research and development model is resulting in the production and refinement of a series or prototypes for the gestural control of sound synthesis parameters.

-You can experience a stable prototype of these here.
+Prototypes of these applications are included below.
+Both prototypes require access to your webam feed.
 To use the prototypes stand in front of your webcam and move your hands to control sonic and visual parameters:

 - [Prototype 2: Gestural Control of Sound Synthesis](https://stephenroddy.github.io/projects/ML_HCI/web_apps/Gesture_Synthesis/index.html)